Dasharo/docs/docs/dasharo-menu-docs/overview.md

 not be accepted.
 The page shows the current status of `Admin Password` if it was provisioned or not.

-TO disable the password, enter the `User Password Management` menu again and request to set new password.
+To disable the password, enter the `User Password Management` menu again and request to set new password.
 You will be asked to enter current password.
-When a windows to provide new password pops up, leave the field empty and confirm it twice with `ENTER`.
+When a window to provide new password pops up, leave the field empty and confirm it twice with `ENTER`.
 The password installation status on the menu page should change to `Not Installed`.